spectrocloud/librarium/content/docs/04.5-devx/05-app-profile/08-services.md

 ## Helm

-Palette provides out-of-box Helm registries and allows you to add registries.
+Palette provides out-of-the-box Helm registries and allows you to add registries.
 For more information, visit [Palette Helm Registry](/devx/registries/helm-registry#palettehelmregistry).

 ## Manifest